moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_country.md

 ## Country
 ### Countries
 Using the JSON API, you can create and update information about Countries, request lists of Countries and information on individual Countries.
 The entity code for Country in the JSON API is the **country** keyword.
 This entity can be contextually searched using the special `search` parameter.
-More details can be found at [link](../#kladana-json-api-general-info-context-search).
+[Learn more](../#kladana-json-api-general-info-context-search).
 The search with the search parameter differs from others in that the search is not prefixed, without tokenization, and only goes through one field at a time.
 Searches for strings that include the value of the search string.

 The search among country objects for matching the search string will be carried out using the following fields: